ksu-cs-textbooks/cc410/content/i-oop/03-documentation/08-summary.md

 We examined the both the Java and Python approach to documentation comments, helping other developers understand our code.
 For this reason, as well as the ability to produce HTML-based documentation using a documentation generator tool, it is best practice to use documentation comments in all our programs.

+## Review Quiz

+Check your understanding of the new content introduced in this chapter below - this quiz is not graded and you can retake it as many times as you want.

 {{< quizdown >}}

 ---